bwolfson978/maps-and-views/README.md

 Your task is to choose an interesting dataset and visualize it in *at least three* **linked** views.
 Each view should use a different visualization type, and interaction in one of the views should impact what's shown in the other views.

-_Due to popular request, you're not required to use a map.
-See the resources section for interesting datasets, but be sure to look for your own interesting data._

 You should choose data and visualizations that are sufficiently complex so a user can discover interesting patterns and trends on their own.

 For this assignment you should write everything from scratch.
-You may *reference* demo programs from books or the web, and if you do please provide a References section with links at the end of your Readme.
+You may *reference and adapt* code from books or the web, and if you do please provide a References section with links at the end of your Readme.

-Teams
----

-You can have choose to have (1) teammate.
-If you choose to do so, give a one sentence description of what each teammate contributed to the most.

 Resources
 ---